Looking for the best Amazon Prime Day TV sales? Shop LG, Apple and Samsung deals today

 When is Amazon Prime Day 2023?

-The Amazon Prime Day 2023 sale is today, July 11 and tomorrow, July 12.
+The Amazon Prime Day 2023 sale started yesterday, July 11 and will run through tonight, July 12.
 We'll be keeping track of all the best Amazon Prime Day deals during the event to help you save big.

 Do you need an Amazon Prime membership to shop Prime Day deals?